Cloud-SPAN/cloud-admin-guide-0-overview/index.md

 We use the scripts to manage multiple instances for training.
 When running a workshop, instances are created with 'omics data and software required for the workshop.
 Each student is granted exclusive access to one instance through the use of an encrypted login key.

 To create, configure, .. or delete instances, the scripts require only the names of the instances.
-Login keys, IP addresses, and domain names used by the instances are created or deleted automatically.
+The login keys, IP addresses, and domain names used by the instances are created or deleted automatically.
 Creating over 30 instances takes 10-15 minutes.

 The target audience of the course is anyone interested in deploying and managing cloud resources for training.
 While the course is focused on AWS, and particularly Elastic Compute Cloud (EC2) instances, the scripts can be adapted for use with other cloud providers and other types of cloud services.